passariello/InterviewApp/README.md

 As our projects get larger and more complex, it becomes harder to manage our application's state and make certain variables widely available.
 Certain tools simplify the process.
 Redux and React *Contexts* are two such tools.
 Implement either in the best way you see fit.

-More information about redux can be found [here](https://redux.js.org/introduction/getting-started).
+More information about Redux can be found [here](https://redux.js.org/introduction/getting-started).\
 More information about React Context can be found [here](https://reactjs.org/docs/context.html).